 With this success, what is coming next from DAFNI?
 “We’ve launched DAFNI black and DAFNI go and these are now available in John Lewis, Harvey Nichols and many fine hair salons.”

 As a married mother of two, how hard is it running a business as well as being a mum and wife?
 “Of course!
-Although I am busy I find it motivating and grounding and everything I do outside of work are purely focused on them.
+Although I am busy I find it motivating and grounding and everything I do outside of work is purely focused on them.
 They are the essence of everything I do.

 “When we relax we do so together.
 I also love old movies and fine wine – together if possible!”